-Acting AG Whitaker gets cool reception from Trump
+Future seems uncertain for Trump’s acting attorney general

 “He was very, very highly thought of, and still is highly thought of, but this only comes up because anybody that works for me, they do a number on them,” Trump said.

-In Kentucky, meanwhile, McConnell said he expects Trump to nominate a new permanent attorney general “pretty quickly.”
+McConnell said he expects Trump to nominate a new permanent attorney general “pretty quickly.”
 McConnell said he expects Whitaker to be “a very interim” appointee.

 “The president has said repeatedly he’s not going to dismiss the Mueller investigation,” McConnell told reporters at Kentucky’s Capitol.
 “He’s said repeatedly it’s going to be allowed to finish.
 That also happens to be my view.”